The Science Behind the Raw Carrot Salad

 Contrary to rumors, baby carrots are no different from regular-sized carrots outside of preparation.
 The reason why it’s not recommended to use them is that they are pre-peeled and soaked in a chlorine preservative.
 This is to maintain color and freshness but significantly alters the flavor.

 Don’t believe us?
-Simply do a side-by-side comparison, and you will taste the difference!
+Simply do a side-by-side taste comparison, and you will notice the difference!

 Our Raw Carrot Salad Recipe